anvbis/anvbis.github.io/content/posts/linux-kernel-0-kernel-module-interaction.md

 ## Kernel Module Overview

-Below is a code snippet containing the core parts of any kernel module.
+Below is a code snippet containing the core parts of a kernel module.
 These include `open`, `release`, `init_module`, and `cleanup_module` functions.

-The `init_module` function is called when the module is inserted into the kernel - typically creates an entry under '/proc/' or '/dev/' that the user can interact with.
-The `cleanup_module` function is called when the kernel module is removed from the kernel - typically will remove whatever entry it created within the `init_module` function logic.
+The `init_module` function is called when the module is inserted into the kernel.
+It will typically create an entry under '/proc/' or '/dev/' that the user can interact with.

+The `cleanup_module` function is called when the kernel module is removed from the kernel.
+It will typically remove whatever entry it created within the `init_module` function logic.

 The `open` function is called when the entry is opened for read/write operations.
 While the `release` function is called when that entry is closed.